Optimize the life cycle of your products with a recyclability strategy

 Alcimed works daily on projects at the heart of the energy transition, such as recyclability.
 More specifically, we support our clients in their innovation projects throughout the product life cycle, from research on raw materials to waste recovery and the reincorporation of recycled materials.

-What are the challenges related to the recyclability of materials?
+The challenges related to the recyclability of materials

 The consideration of sustainable development goals and climate issues has prompted state governments to rethink their economic growth trajectories in a way that is decoupled from the consumption of natural resources, in particular by starting a transition to the circular economy.
 One of the pillars of this decoupling is recycling, replacing virgin raw materials (VRM) with recycled raw materials (RRM).